 Take tissue.
 Midsummer’s Eve is a looong day and you probably will need the loo at some point.
 The trouble is, so will everybody else – to the detriment of the supply of toilet paper.
 There’s a big chance you will be seeking relief in the woods so come equipped with the appropriate amounts of paper for your needs.

 If shy, bring swimwear.
-Bathing in the icy June waters is a common activity at Midsummer.
+Bathing in the June waters is a common activity at Midsummer and this year it seems like the water is warm.
 Swedes generally are not afraid of skinny dipping when they do this.
 If you are, then come prepared with swimwear and a towel.

 Shelve your maturity.
 Part of Midsummer is dancing around the maypole, playing silly games, pretending to be a frog, participating in competitions.
 This year, the activities are hopefully adapted to corona.
 To survive these activities, it helps to conjour up your inner child and forget you are an adult for a while.